codenotary/sbom-guide/content/vcn-usage/110_vcn_intro.md

 draft: false
 ---

+# Introduction to `vcn`

+`vcn` is a command line tool that allows you to interact with Codenotary Trustcenter to notarize and authenticate your software assets.
+This documentation will guide you through the various ways you can use `vcn` to help manage the security of your software.

 ## Specifying Assets in `vcn` Commands

 Throughout this documentation, you'll see the placeholder `<artifact>` used to refer to an asset that you want to authenticate or notarize.
 For example: